 You could also try crowd-funding.
 When you think of the term ‘crowd-funding’ you probably go right to Kickstarter.
 While platforms like Kickstarter are great, there are others more geared towards finding an investor, rather than lots of people pledging smaller amounts.
-Check out ELEQUITY at Rockethub or Crowdcube.
+Check out Crowdcube.

 Step 7: Elevator Pitch

 Can you present your idea, in full, in 1 minute or less?
 You’ll need to practice your 1 minute pitch carefully, it should be obvious to an investor right away that your idea is solid and has profit potential.

 Your elevator pitch may be spoken in person during a brief minute when your potential investor present, it may be sent to them via email or a third person, or it may be seen online

 Investors are entrepreneurs, just like you, but unlike you, they hear pitches frequently.
 Don’t waste their time with graphs, spread sheets and numbers – that comes later.
 Instead tell them a compelling story.
 Start with the problem or challenge you’re trying to solve, move on to your solution, then onto why you’re passionate about it.

 Remember, you’re essentially selling yourself and your ability to succeed with your new business idea.
 Be passionate about your idea, passion shows you’re fully dedicated and willing to work hard to succeed.